datascisteven/Melanoma-Image-Classification/README.md

 There is no difference in site distribution for melanoma and non-melanoma patients in terms of location.
 The most common anatomical site is the torso.

-## Data Preparation:
+## Project Insights:

+It is my desire to put into words some of the challenges I faced during the project for anyone to attempt neural networks with dataset folders on the scope of 20GB-30GB.
+My data science buddy was surprised that 50,000 images proved a challenge for my MacBook Pro 2019, but perhaps the images are of extremely high resolutions.

+Some of the time challenges we faced in the initial phase of the project include learning to manage such a large set of unstructured data and whether to incorporate the use of DICOM files into the project.
+DICOM is a specific file format that is specific to the medical industry.
+The file contains not only the image file but also the metadata, which consists of patient information, both personal and clinical.
+We opted not to use the DICOM files because of the enormity of the files.

 **File and folder management**
-- Challenges with unstructured data
+- Challenges with unstructured data and time consuming process of moving folders required always having multiple processes going at all times in order to attempt to complete everything within time limit
-- Keras requires the data to be organized into training, validation, and testing folders with the classes organized as subfolders to create the testing sets
+- Realized that it was imperative that Keras required the data to be organized into training, validation, and testing folders with the classes organized as subfolders for insertion into neural networks

-- Time consuming process of moving folders
-- Challenge of incorporating folder
+Not until we found more minority class images and employed Albumentations to reproduce an augmentation of every minority class image did we produce any metrics from a model that was able to start distinguishing between the minority and majority class.
+Justin and I

 **Class Imbalance**
-- Employ a variety of methods to address severe class imbalance
+- Employed a variety of methods to address severe class imbalance
-- Additional Datasets for minority class augmentation:
+- Additional datasets for minority class augmentation:
 	- 4522 additional melanoma images from the 2019 Training Dataset
-- ImageDataGenerator() transformations
+- used ImageDataGenerator() transformations originally, but it augments both the minority and majority class randomly, and results did not improve after implementing transformations
-- Albumentation() transformations
+- Albumentation() transformations showed significant difference in performance metrics with particular models

-Some of the challenges we faced in the initial phase of the project include learning to manage such a large set of unstructured data and whether to incorporate the use of DICOM files into the project.
-DICOM is a specific file format that is specific to the medical industry.
-The file contains not only the image file but also the metadata, which consists of patient information, both personal and clinical.
-We opted not to use the DICOM files because of the enormity of the files.
+Without any prior knowledge of neural networks, taking time to learn about neural networks was time consuming.
+The initial phase of modeling was taking a stab in the dark a lot of times, until I landed on a model inspired by VGG16, which was the only model that seemed to work, but without convolutional layers stacked on top of each other.

 ## Modeling and Evaluation:

+Using the GPU on my MacBook Pro was prohibitive for me to multitask, so I opted not to pursue that avenue.
+I ultimately started using my PC laptop in conjunction with my MacBook, but I wish I got that setup earlier.

+My results are produced using a dataset that is 1/10 the size of the original dataset, and running a neural network with early stopping would take more than several hours and without would be an overnight project.

 **Baseline Convolutional Neural Network rubric:**
 - `Sequential()`